ajaynair/FSAL_S3/README.md

    - Create a temporary file
    - Write the intended object data to the file
-   - Pass the file pointer to s3-connector with read access s3-connector will read data from the file and store it in the Amazon S3 object
+   - Pass the file pointer to s3-connector with read access

+`s3-connector will read data from the file and store it in the Amazon S3 object`

 3) When the caller wants to Get(read) an object from Amazon S3 it should:
    - Create a temporary file
-   - Pass the file pointer to s3-connector with write access s3-connector will write data from the object to the file
+   - Pass the file pointer to s3-connector with write access

+`s3-connector will write data from the object to the file`

-#### Data structures
+##### Data structures
-. s3-connector uses the `data_pointer` data structure to store data.
+s3-connector uses the `data_pointer` data structure to store data.
 ```c
 typedef struct {
   FILE   *fp;